ml4ai/skema/skema/skema-rs/mathml/README.md

 ## `parse_mathml`

-The `extract_comments` program produces a DOT representation of a MathML document.
+The `parse_mathml` program produces a DOT representation of a MathML document.

 Invocation: